 Automation is the use of technology to perform repeatable tasks with minimal human assistance, which can reduce manual errors and improve efficiency.
-Automation helps you accelerate processes and scale environments, as well as build continuous integration, continuous delivery, and continuous deployment (CI/CD) workflows.
-There are many kinds of automation, including IT automation, business automation, robotic process automation, industrial automation, artificial intelligence, machine learning, and deep learning.
+Automation helps you streamline processes and scale environments, as well as build continuous integration, continuous delivery, and continuous deployment (CI/CD) workflows.
+There are many kinds of automation: IT automation, infrastructure automation, business automation, robotic process automation, artificial intelligence, machine learning, deep learning, and more.

-Fast threat detection can reduce the likelihood that your organization will experience a security breach as well as the associated costs if a breach occurs.
+Fast threat detection can reduce the likelihood that your organization will experience a security breach and minimize the associated costs if a breach occurs.
 Manual processes can delay threat identification in complex IT environments, leaving your business vulnerable.
-Applying automation to your security processes can help you identify, validate, and escalate threats faster without manual intervention.
+Applying automation to your security processes can help you identify, validate, and escalate threats faster, without manual intervention.

 Security incident response

-Detecting and containing security breaches within 200 days or less reduce the average cost of a breach by US$1.22 million.
+Detecting and containing security breaches within 200 days or less reduces the average cost of a breach by US$1.22 million.
 However, remediation across your ecosystem of platforms, applications, and tools—throughout their entire life cycles—can be complicated, time-consuming, and error-prone when performed manually.
-Security teams can use automation to rapidly apply remediation to affected systems, create security tools that work concurrently across your environment concurrently and respond to incidents faster.
+Security teams can use automation to rapidly apply remediation to affected systems, create security tools that work concurrently across your environment, and respond to incidents faster.
 Automation can simplify the operation and maintenance of a variety of solutions that help to detect threats and respond to incidents, like security information and event management (SIEM) software and intrusion detection and prevention systems (IDPS).

-Because while open source technology inherently responds faster to threats than proprietary technology thanks to thousands of community contributors, enterprise open source products tend to have even higher security standards.
+Because while open source technology inherently responds faster to threats than proprietary technology—thanks to thousands of open-source community contributors—enterprise open source products tend to have even higher security standards.
 Red Hat and our security partner ecosystem bring a comprehensive DevSecOps approach to help organizations continue to innovate without sacrificing security.